Yodfat: First Jewish–Roman War

 By the first century CE Yodfat had expanded to encompass an area of 50 dunams (13 acres).
 Its siege and subsequent destruction in 67 CE are described in Josephus' The Jewish War, his chronicle of the First Jewish–Roman War.
 Led by future emperor Vespasian, three Roman legions—Legio V Macedonica, X Fretensis, and XV Apollinaris—besieged Yodfat, meeting strong Jewish resistance.
 After 47 days the city fell by treachery, and Josephus describes the death of 40,000 Jews and the enslavement of 1200 women and children.
 Yodfat was razed and burnt on the first of the Hebrew month of Tammuz (July 20, 67).

 While a few dozen remaining fighters committed suicide, Josephus managed to survive this pact and was captured by the Romans.

 After its capture by the Romans, Yodfat was re-established at a nearby site by refugees from Jerusalem, among them the priestly family of Miyamin (מִיָמִין).
 Inscriptions describe it as the sixth miśmār or priestly division of the era. "[A]n inscription bearing the names of the miśmarōṯ (priestly wards), which was initially discovered in September 1970 by W. Müller and then, independently, by P. Grjaznevitch within a mosque in Bayt al-Ḥāḍir, a village situated near Tan‘im, east of Ṣanʻā’."
 This town is mentioned in the Talmud as the home of Rabbi Menachem (רבי מנחם יודפאה, Zevahim 110b:4).
 It flourished for another 300 years before being destroyed.

 Modern era

 Modern Yodfat was established in 1960 by graduates of the Hebrew Reali School of Haifa.
 It is currently an agricultural Jewish community, located about 1 km north-west of the ancient ruins.

 The modern village was built by traditional Jews, seeking to preserve traditional values in parallel to agricultural work.
 At first, the village was an observation site of the JNF, while its inhabitants were mostly the JNF employees.
 Later, the village became an agricultural society, with most of its residents working the nearby lands.
 By the 1990s, the village turned into a larger communal center, with a larger variety of professions for its residents.
 Today it includes 200 families.
-During the 2025 Iran Israeli war, an agricultural building in Yodfat was hit by shrapnel from a ballistic missile fired by Iran after the ceasefire began.
+During the 2025 Twelve-Day War between Iran and Israel, an agricultural building in Yodfat was hit by shrapnel from a ballistic missile fired by Iran after the ceasefire began.